-- 160 EFRAG supported its analysis using ESMA APM Report. - 161 As already mentioned in paragraph 144 above, the report clarifies that the preparers (issuers) do not provide all the definitions of APMs and, therefore, APMs could only be identified using their labels.
-Moreover, since the definitions were not provided, it was not clear whether an APM was an adjusted figure, and how, or not. - 162 Therefore, EFRAG assesses that the IASB's proposals may have a significant impact on comparability and clarity of the information provided in the financial statements. - 163 However, we note that the scope of IASB's proposals regarding MPMs do not include performance measures presented in the financial statements when such measures are not used in public communication.
-Such measures are also not covered by ESMA APM Guidelines as they are not disclosed outside the financial statements3. - 164 Moreover, given the reported high number of APMs presented in public information (e.g. management commentaries and ad-hoc disclosures), EFRAG assesses that the IASB's proposals, on one hand would provide more clarity to the disclosed performance measures and would require this information to be audited, but on the other hand, it would bring a significant number of non-IFRS measure disclosures into the IFRS financial statements or reduce the numbers of APMs due to the burden of disclosing the APMs in the financial reports.
+- 168 EFRAG's analysis was informed by the ESMA APM Report.
+EFRAG notes, however, that ESMA APM Report only covers the APMs reporting practice of companies that apply the ESMA APM Guidance5. - 169 As already mentioned in paragraph 152 above, the report clarifies that the preparers (issuers) do not provide all the definitions of APMs and, therefore, APMs could only be identified using their labels.
+Moreover, since the definitions were not provided, it was not clear whether an APM was an adjusted figure, and what the adjustments made were. - 170 Therefore, EFRAG assesses that the IASB's proposals may have a significant impact on comparability and clarity of the information provided in the financial statements. - 171 However, we note that the scope of IASB's proposals regarding MPMs does not include performance measures presented in the financial statements when such measures are not used in public communication.
+Such measures are also not covered by ESMA APM Guidelines as they are not disclosed outside the financial statements6. - 172 Moreover, given the reported high number of APMs presented in public information (e.g. management commentaries and ad-hoc disclosures), EFRAG assesses that the IASB's proposals, would on one hand provide more clarity to the disclosed performance measures and would require this information to be audited.
+On the other hand, it would bring a significant number of non-IFRS measure disclosures into the IFRS financial statements or alternatively reduce the numbers of APMs due to the burden of disclosing them in financial reports.